Proceedings, Debates of the U.S. Congress

 House of Representatives

-Reports Filed: Reports were filed today as follows:
+Report Filed: A report was filed today as follows:

 Speaker: Read a letter from the Speaker wherein she appointed Representative Cuellar to act as Speaker pro tempore for today.